abhidas0810/powerUsage/README.md

 ## About

 The backend of power usage app where the user can register themselves.
-After registration user can login and add power usage, get list power usage and get list power usage day wise.
+After registration user can login and add power usage, get list of power usage and get list of power usage day wise.

 ## Author
 - [Abhishek Das](https://github.com/abhidas0810)